 FOR GUESTS WHO ARE CERTIFIED DIVERS

-- Be completed in English
+- Be completed in English.

 The Coral Expeditions Dive Instructor will make the ultimate determination of a person’s condition and suitability to dive.
 If you are feeling unwell, show symptoms of a medical condition that is unsafe for diving, have a head or chest cold or display a respiratory condition onboard prior to diving you will not be permitted to dive.